Your cart

 So you’re thinking of opening up your relationship?

 Suggesting an open relationship to your partner is delicate, and should be treated as such.
-A common reaction to the suggestion of an open relationship is for your partner to treat it as a sign of their own inadequacy.
-Difficult conversations are always best handled with clear and direct communication, which is why first understanding your ideal relationship configuration is key.
+A common reaction to the suggestion of an open relationship is for your partner to interpret it as a sign of their own inadequacy.
+Difficult conversations are always best handled with clear and direct communication, which is why understanding your ideal relationship configuration is key.

-With that in mind, when you’re ready to bring it up with your partner, start by talking about what dedication means to you.
-You want to present the open relationship as something that doesn’t conflict with your current relationship.
-You need to be direct about what you want, i.e. I think I’m bisexual and I want to try sleeping with women, but reassuring, This is something I want to do for me, to help me understand my identity.
-It does not in any way diminish the love I feel for you.
+When you’re ready to bring it up with your partner, start by discussing what dedication means to you.
+Present the open relationship as something that doesn’t conflict with your current relationship.
+Be direct about what you want, such as, “I think I’m bisexual and I want to try sleeping with women,” while reassuring them that “this is something I want to do for me to help me understand my identity, and it does not in any way diminish the love I feel for you.”

 Previous post